cashapp/misk/misk/misk/web/@misk/dev/README.md

 Webpack Externals
 ---
-Used in `miskTabWebpackBuilder` but also available as an export of `@misk/dev` are the following externals objects that are formatted for use by Webpack to exclude libraries from compiled code:
+Used in `miskTabBuilder` but also available as an export of `@misk/dev` are the following externals objects that are formatted for use by Webpack to exclude libraries from compiled code:

 - `vendorExternals`: vendor libraries included in `@misk/common/lib/vendors.js`
 - `miskExternals`: all Misk libraries